cdpadilla42/chrisdpadilla.com/_posts/fluency.md

 For me, this is the key phrase:

-> where is the fluency line with an instrument? ...
+> Where is the fluency line with an instrument? ...
 I think a closer answer is having the necessary abilities to effectively communicate in whatever situation you may be in.
 And if you're in a vacuum, learning an instrument by yourself without ever playing it for or with others... you don't get the chance to communicate musically.

-Putting aside the whole argument for or against language as an analogy for music here.
+(Putting aside the whole argument for or against language as an analogy for music here.)

 # In Music